 - Supply chain Modules

 Standalone Warehouse Management System

 A standalone warehouse management system, also known as a freestanding WMS is an on-premises system that is installed on your company’s server.
-A typical WMS standalone system includes all warehouse management features and doesn’t require any additional software to operate.
+A typical standalone WMS includes all warehouse management features and doesn’t require any additional software to operate.

-Generally, if your company decide to go for a standalone WMS, here are a few features you can expect:
+Generally, if your company decides to go for a standalone WMS, here are a few features you can expect:

 - Pick and Pack

 A standalone system doesn’t come with any extra supply chain function so you need to combine it with the rest of your business management package such as ERP.

 While it’s possible to integrate standalone WMS with external programs, the process is difficult and often results in errors (duplicate data entry, information delays, silos, interface issues, and customization expenses).